Crypto Taxes

 In Germany, cryptocurrencies are considered a separate asset class and are not subject to capital gains tax laws (Kapitalertragssteuer/Abgeltungssteuer).

-You won’t have to pay tax if you own a cryptocurrency for over a year.
+According to German laws, you won’t have to pay tax if you own a cryptocurrency for over a year.
 Suppose you sell your cryptocurrency after owning it for less than a year.
 In that case, it will be considered speculation, and you will have to pay tax (the tax rate is determined individually based on the taxpayer’s annual income.
-This rate can vary from 0% to 45%, depending on the total income).
+This rate can vary from 0% to 45%, depending on the total revenue).

 It’s worth noting that there is a tax break — Freigrenze 600 euros.
 However, if you keep the cryptocurrency for less than one year and your returns exceed 600 euros, you will have to pay total tax on the entire income, and the 600 euro benefit “burns” rather than deducted from the income.
 It is essential to add that if the income from mining or staking exceeds 600 euros, you must also pay income tax.